Gbenga95/capstone_project/README.md

 Add filtering and permissions.
 Write tests and deploy to a hosting platform.

 ## Current Progress
 - Project setup with Django, DRF, JWT, and PostgreSQL.
 - Models defined for `Movie`, `Genre`, `Review`, `Rating`, and `MovieGenre`.
 - Serializers implemented with TextBlob for sentiment analysis.
 - Viewsets created for all API endpoints with permissions and filtering.
+- URL routing fixed for root URL and registration endpoint.
+- Fixed admin movie creation and Git push issues, tested all endpoints.
 License
 MIT License